Tomassmits/doit-im-exporter/README.md

 # An XML exporter for your Doit.im data.

-Sick of the [Doit.im](https://doit.im) service?
-They refuse to provide an export for *your* data.
+Sick of the [Doit.im](https://doit.im) service because they refuse to provide an export feature for *your* data.
 You can use this script to move the data that you own to safety (a local XML file).

 # How to use
 > These instructions are written for Chrome, but they probably work just as well in other browsers (just different keyboard shortcuts).